govuk-one-login/express-openid-connect-prototype/README.md

     SECRET

-A long, random string used to encrypt the session cooke.
+A long, random string used to encrypt the session cookie.
 You can generate one with `openssl rand -base64 32`

     RSA_PRIVATE_KEY